 Pamela’s twenty five year career spans marketing, fundraising, audience development and academia.
 She spent nearly a decade in marketing, audience development and fundraising roles for arts organisations in Yorkshire before becoming the region’s first Audience Development Officer for Arts Council England.
 Between 2002 and 2012 she combined consultancy work with the role of Course Director/Senior Lecturer for the Arts Management master degree at Anglia Ruskin University, Cambridge and was an Associate Lecturer for City University in London for four years.

 She has worked with theatres, museums, galleries, arts charities, local authorities and cultural consortia nationally, most recently across the South and East of England.
-Previous clients include Arts Council England, Audiences Yorkshire, The Art House, Arts Marketing Association, Calderdale Council, Cambridge City Council, Northern Broadsides, TMA (now UK Theatre) SOLT - Society of London Theatres, Haymarket Theatre/Masterclass, Fitzwilliam Museum, Kettle’s Yard, Bury St Edmunds Art Gallery, Smiths Row, firstsite, Haverhill Arts Centre, NorVol Jazz Promoter's Network, Share East, Pentabus, Storey Gallery, Litfest, Folly, Nottinghamshire County Council, Creative Arts East, CAST, Norfolk Arts Forum and Babylon Arts.
-She undertook national research, curated and edited content and helped launch the Arts Marketing Association's national online resource hub CultureHive and has specific experience in content management systems and the creation and use of learning resources for web based platforms.
+Previous clients include Allways Learning, Arts Council England, Audiences Yorkshire, The Art House, Arts Marketing Association, Calderdale Council, Cambridge City Council, Northern Broadsides, TMA (now UK Theatre) SOLT - Society of London Theatres, Haymarket Theatre/Masterclass, Fitzwilliam Museum, Kettle’s Yard, Bury St Edmunds Art Gallery, Smiths Row, firstsite, Haverhill Arts Centre, NorVol Jazz Promoter's Network, Share East, Pentabus, Storey Gallery, Litfest, Folly, Nottinghamshire County Council, Creative Arts East, CAST, Norfolk Arts Forum and Babylon Arts.
+She undertook national research, curated and edited content and helped launch the Arts Marketing Association's online resource hub CultureHive.
+She also has specific experience in content management systems and the creation and use of learning resources for web based platforms.
 Pamela is an experienced trainer and has contributed regularly to marketing and fundraising seminars, workshops and conferences for and on behalf of the cultural and education sectors.

 During 2015/16 Pamela supported a number of organisations in their ACE Catalyst Evolve funding applications, of which eight were successful and awarded a combined total of just over £1 million.